LinghanX/membership_protocol/README.md

     2) when a connection is established, it sends a join message to the leader.
     3) the leader then broadcast message to all

+## fail detector

+Every 5 secs, the process will send a heartbeat message to all processes in the address list.
+Message will only be one int long, which will be the id of the sender.

+Each Member struct will have a field 'has_received_heartbeat'; which is initiated as true;

+Every 5 secs, the process will check status. if the `has_received_hearbeat` is true, set it to false.
+If it is false, then report the process as offline.